wol4aravio/OSOL.Extremum/README.md

 [6] Moscato P., Cotta C. 2010. ”A Modern Introduction to Memetic Algorithms”.
 In Handbook of Metaheuristics edited by Michel Gendreau and Jean-Yves Potvin, 141 – 184.
 London: Springer.

 [7] Panteleev A.V., Pis’mennaya V.A.
 2018. ”Application of a Memetic Algorithm for the Optimal Control of Bunches of Trajectories of Nonlinear Deterministic Systems with Incomplete Feedback”.
 Journal of Computer and Systems Sciences International 57(1): 25 – 36.

+[8] Panteleev A.V., Panovskiy V.N., Korotkova T.I.
+2016. ”Interval explosion search algorithm and its application to hypersonic aircraft modelling and motion optimization problems”.
+Bulletin of the South Ural State University, Series: Mathematical Modelling, Programming and Computer Software 9: 55 – 67.

 # Articles about OSOL.Extremum Project